timconceivable/TipTracker-web/README.md

-# TipTracker-web
+# TipTracker (web version)
-A comprehensive application to track earned tips for delivery drivers.

-### Overview
+## Overview
-I have been working as a pizza delivery driver for several years now, and I meticuously track my tipped earnings, wages, hours, et cetera in a spreadsheet.
-I want a mobile app that I can utilize while working to track and search this data.
-Making a mobile app will be a bit more complicated and require learning some new languages.
-So my minimum viable product will be to make a web version of this app.
-Once finished, I will make the mobile version.
-Eventually, I would like to expand this idea to allow tracking of expenses for budgeting purposes, tasks to complete, personal notes, and creative projects as well.
+A comprehensive application to help delivery drivers track earned tips.
+This web version is a precursor to a future  mobile app, and possibly another version that will expand even further to allow tracking of expenses for budgeting purposes, tasks to complete, personal notes, creative projects, and other facets of a user's life.

-### Features
+### Basic Features
 * **User Account:** Users will be able to create an account to contain all of their information.
 A confirmation email will be sent with a link to confirm account.
 User information will only be accessible by signing into their account with the correct email and password.

 * **Tip/Income Entry:** Each tip entry will contain fields for date/time of entry, order number, customer name, customer address, order total, tip amount, tip type (cash or credit).